It can be relatively simple to get started with serverless and this post will show you how.

 I’ll focus this serverless tutorial on AWS since they’ve been around the longest, and because their Linux OS machines are part of the movement toward utility compute and even dot net core’s development.

-Dot net core with AWS Lambda tutorial – part 1
+Getting started with Dot net core on AWS Lambda

 Here are the steps to get started with a dot net core web-api project hosted in AWS Lambda.